MarekWegierek/Advanced-Rock-Paper-Scissors/README.md

 ## This is a base model project, created with intention to translate it in the future to React and React Native to mobile app

 This is my first semi-serious project, where I didn't follow any tutorials from YT and just try to make it as best I can do at the moment.
+Also to practice git, writing documentation, and as concise code, as my simple-minded coomer brain can produce.

 ## What this app will do?